 A few pertinent details about this travel writer: I’ve been traveling since childhood, took my first-born on a 6-week, 3500-mile road trip when he was 3 months old, and have been writing at The Mother of all Trips since June of 2008.

 Other brands and destinations I’ve worked with include Acura, HomeAway, Kimpton Hotels, Atlantis Resort, Vail Resorts, Smuggler’s Notch Resort, Destination Hotels, Marriott International, Smart Destinations, and various CVBs around the country.

-So what can I do for you?
+So what can this travel writer do for you?

-I’m also open to travel campaigns and have worked successfully with a variety of CVBs, resorts, and travel brands.
+Brand Campaigns.
+I’m selectively open to travel campaigns and have worked successfully with a variety of CVBs, resorts, and travel brands.
 I have a loyal and international audience of parents and other people who love to travel and read about travel and buy things that are related to travel.
 I also have a husband and two boys who are open for just about anything, from learning to downhill ski to kayaking with manatees to visiting Colonial Williamsburg.
 If you have a fantastic location you’d like us to visit or a brand you’d like to promote, please let me know.

+Consulting.
 I know a lot about traveling with kids, but also about social media, parenting, and well, about blogging.
 If you work for a museum, resort, or attraction that’s trying to reach out to families or about what kind of in-person, online, or blogging campaigns might work best, I’d be happy to discuss a paid consulting relationship with you.

-And finally: I like to give back to communities I’ve visited and those I hope to visit in the future, especially to the children who live in those communities.
+Giving Back.
+I like to give back to communities I’ve visited and those I hope to visit in the future, especially to the children who live in those communities.
 I’ve participated in the travel blogging fundraiser Passports With Purpose since it started in 2008 and in 2013 I joined the board.
 If you’ve got a philanthropic project or travel campaign that you think would be a good fit for The Mother of All Trips, I’d love to hear about it.

 Editorial and advertising policy